 KYCOM complies with the Federal requirement that all students who receive financial assistance from Title IV and Title VII funds must maintain satisfactory academic progress toward attainment of the degree of Doctor of Osteopathic Medicine (D.O.).
-Satisfactory academic progress guidelines to maintain financial aid eligibility follow the academic policies of KYCOM and the academic oversight provided by the KYCOM Promotion and Matriculation (P&M) Committee.
-Students must be in academic good standing or on an academic plan approved by either the P&M Committee or by the KYCOM Dean to remain eligible to receive financial aid.
+Satisfactory academic progress guidelines to maintain financial aid eligibility follow the academic policies of KYCOM and the academic oversight provided by the KYCOM Academic Progress Committee.
+Students must be in good standing or on an academic plan approved by either the Academic Progress Committee or by the KYCOM Dean to remain eligible to receive financial aid.

 KYCOM students are expected to make continuous and successful progress through KYCOM's program of study to satisfactorily complete the D.O. degree.
-Students who do not meet academic standards may be placed on an academic improvement plan and/or placed on academic warning or probation by the P&M Committee or the KYCOM Dean and are required to comply with all directives to return to good academic standing.
-All decisions made by the P&M Committee are communicated to the student in writing, including instructions for how a student may submit an appeal to the KYCOM Dean.
+Students who do not meet academic standards may be placed on an academic improvement plan and/or placed on academic warning or probation by the Academic Progress Committee or the KYCOM Dean and are required to comply with all directives to return to good academic standing.
+All decisions made by the Academic Progress Committee are communicated to the student in writing, including instructions for how a student may submit an appeal to the KYCOM Dean.